 Mexican policies usually include:

 - Liability insurance.
 Like in the US, you can expect this to cover bodily injury and property damage.

 - Physical damage and theft coverage.
 Like comprehensive and collision coverages, this protects your car if it’s stolen or damaged in a collision.

 - Limits.
 You can expect to find a limit on your policy in Mexico.
 In the simplest terms, this is the maximum amount your provider will pay for your claim.

 - Deductibles.
-This is the amount you’ll pay out of pocket before your insurer covers your claim.
+Your deductible is the amount you’ll pay out of pocket before your insurer covers your claim.
 In Mexico, you could have a fixed deductible at a low level, such as $500.

 - Medical Payments.
 MedPay covers medical bills for you or your passengers in the event of an accident.

 - Legal assistance.
 This could help you pay for any legal expenses you have after a car accident.

 The above are things you might see in a typical Mexican tourist policy.
 Ultimately, the amount of coverage you have will depend on how much you can afford to buy.
 For some, liability may be the only option, while others may be able to add much more.

 Mexican car insurance seems to cover a lot, much like the coverage you might already have.
 But there are a few instances that your coverage as a tourist won’t cover: